The Definitive Guide to Ceramic Tile That Looks Like Wood

 Ultimately, choosing floor tiles that look like wood will come down to personal aesthetics.
 In my opinion, even the top range wood tiles that really, really look like wood, especially from afar, are at the end of the day an imitation of the real thing.
 I still personally like the aesthetic of wood look tile, and there are certain tips you can use to make them look even more like the real thing (see below), but you’re never going to be able to replace the feel of real wood.
 Having said that, there are some very interesting looks being created with this wood effect product, so if you think tile is the way forward for your home, then read on.

 What is fantastic about the new craze for wood look ceramic tile is that there are now tons of different tile ranges emulating almost any kind of authentic wood.
 From tiles that have a traditional hand scraped textures, to full glossy ones, to ones that have been made to look distressed – it’s all out there in tile.
-There are all kinds of color tones in wood grain tile and even a growing number of manufacturers making tile that mimics parquet and artistic inlay parquet.
+There are all kinds of color tones in wood grain tile and even a growing number of manufacturers making tile that mimics parquet and artistic inlay parquet perfect for those who like patterned flooring which is very popular at the moment.

 The new styles of wood plank ceramic tile also mean that you can easily create a unified look in your home by laying it throughout; there’s no need to confine it to “wet” areas like kitchens and bathrooms, as it can work equally well in the living room or bedroom, and there is even exterior porcelain wood look tile to continue with the theme outdoors.